Sarah-Coyne/sarah-coyne.github.io/README.md

 # <a href="https://sarah-coyne.github.io">Sarah's Website</a>

 Hello!
 If you’ve found this GitHub repo, I’m guessing it was through Sarah's twin sister, Megan Coyne’s, website.
-I created this site for her (yes, in exchange for $20).
+I set up this github account and created this site for her (yes, in exchange for $20).
 I’m the coder and she’s the food scientist, so it only made sense.
 I also thought it would be a fun way to exercise my web development skills.
 Hope you like it!

 It’s pretty similar to mine, but hey, sometimes a girl can only work with what she knows.
 I did try something new with Tailwind though, and honestly, I think this website turned out a little better than my own.
 Just a little.